Mark Chapter Twelve

 Mark 12:1

-Jesus then began to speak to them in parables: 'A man planted a vineyard.
-He put a wall around it, dug a pit for the winepress and built a watchtower.
-Then he rented the vineyard to some farmers and moved to another place.'
+Yeshua began speaking to them in parables.
+"A man planted a vineyard.
+He put a wall around it, dug a pit for the wine press and built a tower; then he rented it to tenant-farmers and left.

 In chapter 11, the religious leaders had come to Him questioning His authority concerning the operation of the temple.
 The religious leaders had not been able to safely answer His questions and be politically correct.
 Now, Jesus begins to use parables to tell them things concerning His kingdom.
 In Galilee at this time, there were large estates that were owned by rather wealthy men and were rented out to tenant farmers.
 Jesus begins to explain kingdom matters using this example of everyday life in the area.